What is a Data Room?

 A data room is a secure place that is used to store privileged data, usually for legal proceedings or mergers and acquisitions transactions.
-Data rooms are used for storing documents, file sharing, securing sensitive documents and conducting financial transactions.
+Data rooms are used for storing documents, file sharing, securing sensitive documents, and conducting financial transactions.
 There are two types of data rooms: physical data rooms and virtual data rooms.

 The physical data room is also known as a due diligence data room.
 It is a physical location that is established by the seller to store essential documents that are required during an M&A transaction.
 The data room is part of the due diligence process; buyers and attorneys representing the buyer can access it before closing the transaction.

 In large M&A transactions that involve many bidders, sellers will require buyers to fly into the country or region and be available throughout the process.
 Since the process involves hosting a large number of high-level buyers and experts, the cost of running a physical data room is often high.

 The standard features of virtual data rooms include a Q&A tool, notes, multi-factor authentication, and advanced permissions.
-With increasing online security concerns, virtual data rooms’ providers are coming up with more sophisticated security improvements to ensure data integrity.
+With increasing online security concerns, virtual data room providers are coming up with more sophisticated security improvements to ensure data integrity.

 The most popular use of virtual data rooms is in mergers and acquisition deals.
 Buyers often need access to large volumes of confidential documents as part of the due diligence process.
-Many of these documents are usually confidential in nature and must be stored in a secure place that is accessible to bidders.
+Many of these documents are confidential in nature and must be stored in a secure place that is accessible to bidders.

 Court proceedings often involve dealing with large volumes of documents.
 Some of these documents are highly confidential and may easily get lost or stolen.
-The use of virtual data rooms allows attorneys, regulators and other interested parties to access the documents remotely without worrying that the documents will be stolen.
+The use of virtual data rooms allows attorneys, regulators, and other interested parties to access the documents remotely without worrying that the documents will be stolen.

 A large number of companies are transitioning from physical data rooms to virtual data rooms due to the following reasons:

 A virtual data room is hosted on the internet; anybody around the world can access the documents.
 It gives investors from all over the world access to vital documents that will help them make an informed decision.

 Storing documents in a virtual data room ensures that the information is preserved securely for as long as the company wants.
-The documents will not be affected by natural causes like fire and storms, as is the case with physical data rooms.
+The documents are not affected by natural causes like fire and storms, as is the case with physical data rooms.